Arthur Christmas: Other characters

 Additional voices by Tamsin Greig and Alistair McGowan.

 Production

 Arthur Christmas was first announced in 2007, under the name Operation Rudolph.
 It was the first film made by Aardman Animations in partnership with Sony Pictures Entertainment and its subsidiaries (mainly Sony Pictures Animation), after they parted ways with DreamWorks Animation.
+In February 2009, Barry Cook joined Sarah Smith to co-direct Arthur Christmas.
+Because Smith previously worked in live-action television, Cook described his involvement as "help[ing] along with the animation, from designing the film and its characters to all of the storyboarding process."

 Aardman spent 18 months on pre-production on the story and design in the UK before relocating to Sony's Culver City, US, for another 18 months of production.
 On 27 April 2009, it was reported that production had begun with Aardman and Sony Pictures Imageworks working together on animation.

 Music

 The film was originally set to be scored by Michael Giacchino and Adam Cohen, but both were replaced by Harry Gregson-Williams at the last minute, having a short span to score the film.
 The music was distinguished into two approaches on how the Santa Claus family sees Christmas, especially through details that determine the two distinctive characters.
 Gregson-Williams described the score as devoid of electronics and led by tunes, melody and themes.
 He used an ensemble orchestra containing 80 players, to provide a colourful orchestration.
 The album was released on 14 November 2011 by Sony Classical.